dfrappart/dfrappart.github.io/_posts/2021-10-27-Levering_Logic_apps_to_do_ops_stuff_on_AKS_part1.markdown

 ```

-Afterward we have something like that:
+Afterwards we have something like that:

 ![Illustration 1](/assets/aksops01.png)

-and we can start exploring the logic apps actions.
+and we can start exploring the Logic Apps actions.
 After configuring a trigger, in our case a timer, we will look upon the Azure Resource Manager.
 Since we want to to invoke an operation, the action `Invoke resource operation` seems nice, but so does the `List resources by Resource Group` to avoid writing something too static: